 GreenField Health is starting 2018 with enthusiasm and great energy.
-We're delighted to welcome three new clinicians, Leesa Azar, MD, Melanie Doak, MD, and Cheston Wong PA-C. They all will practice at the Westside office.
+We're delighted to welcome three new clinicians, Leesa Azar, MD, Melanie Doak, MD, Jose Guillen, PA-C, and Cheston Wong PA-C. They all will practice at the Westside office.

-Dr. Leesa Azar, a Portland native, has been practicing medicine for 25 years, most recently in private practice in Lake Oswego.
-The Portland native joins the Westside office, with 25 years of experience practicing medicine.
+Dr. Leesa Azar, a Portland native, joins our Westside office with 25 years of experience practicing medicine.
 Most recently Leesa was affiliated with Providence Medical Group-Mercantile in Lake Oswego.

 “Being a doc is a hard job, but what keeps me going is knowing that I’ve helped someone,” she says.
 “This is the greatest reward, knowing I’ve saved a life, improved someone’s life, or made them feel better.”